-\Our cosmetic/cosmeceutical product development program may not be successful.
+Our cosmetic/cosmeceutical product development program may not be successful.

 We recently expanded our product development program to include cosmetic/cosmeceutical products, which utilize our patented transdermal delivery system technology, TransdelTM.
-Because our primary focus will remain on seeking FDA approval for Ketotransdel, we plan to use limited resources on our cosmetic/cosmeceutical development program and, as a result, we will need to partner with third parties to perform formulation, clinical research, manufacturing, sales and marketing activities.
-We have initial clinical information to support the efficacy of anti-cellulite and anti-aging products, and we are pursuing discussions with potential sales and marketing partners for these products.
+Since our primary focus will remain on seeking FDA approval for Ketotransdel, we plan to use limited resources on our cosmetic/cosmeceutical development program and, as a result, we will need to partner with third parties to perform formulation, clinical research, manufacturing, sales and marketing activities.
+We have initial clinical information supporting the beneficial effects of our anti-cellulite product on skin appearance, and to supplement the license agreement entered into for this product, we are pursuing discussions with potential sales and marketing partners for this product.
 We cannot assure you that the results of any further studies that may be required before these products can be commercialized will be successful, that we will enter into commercial agreements (in addition to the license agreement entered into in the second quarter 2009 with JH Direct, LLC) with third parties for these products on acceptable terms, or at all, or that these products will be successfully commercialized.
 Even if we are not required to obtain FDA pre-market approval for these products, we will still be subject to a number of federal and state regulations, including regulation by the FDA and the Federal Trade Commission on any marketing claims we make about our products.
-There is no assurance that we will be successful in developing any other cosmetic/cosmeceutical products, including products for varicose veins and hyperpigmentation.
+There is no assurance that we will be successful in developing any other cosmetic/cosmeceutical products, including products for hyperpigmentation and anti-aging.
 Any products we develop may cause undesirable side effects that could limit their use, require their removal from the market and subject us to adverse regulatory action and product liability claims.
-Further, the market for cosmetic/cosmeceutical products is highly competitive, and there is no assurance that our products will be able to compete against the many products and treatments currently being offered or under development by other established, well-known and well-financed cosmetic, hea
+Further, the market for cosmetic/cosmeceutical products is highly competitive, and there is no assurance that our products will be able to compete against the many products and treatments currently being offered or under development by other established, well-known and well-financed cosmetic, health care and pharmaceutical companies.